 Example CALC:FPOW:POW1:DEF "AcquisitionTime=0.002"

 Notes The acquisition time parameter sets the time in which the entire spectrum is measured.
-An increase in the acquisition time yields an improvement in measurement repeatability.
+An i acquisition time yields an improvement in measurement repeatability.

 Preset 0.001 s

 Range 0 s to 1 s

 Default Unit Time (s)

 Initial S/W Revision A.14.00